Valactive/mab-intranet-dev/README.markdown

 #### Versions prior to 2.2

 Symphony `2.2` introduces numerous improvements that may affect extension compatibility.
-Before updating, be sure to consult the [extension compatibility table](http://symphony-cms.com/download/extensions/compatibility/) to verify that the extensions you're using have all been updated for Symphony `2.2`.
+Before updating, be sure to consult the [extension compatibility table](https://www.getsymphony.com/download/extensions/compatibility/) to verify that the extensions you’re using have all been updated for Symphony `2.2`.

 #### Versions prior to 2.1

 As of version `2.1`, Symphony stores passwords using the more secure [SHA1](http://php.net/sha1) algorithm (previous versions used MD5).
-When updating to `2.1`, the primary user's login password will be reset (the new password will be displayed by the updater—please note it). **Please also note that all other users' passwords will no longer be valid and will require a manual reset through Symphony's forgotten password feature.** Alternatively, as an administrator, you can also change your users' passwords on their behalf.
+When updating to `2.1`, the primary user’s login password will be reset (the new password will be displayed by the updater—please note it).

+Please also note that all other users’ passwords will no longer be valid and will require a manual reset through Symphony’s forgotten password feature.
+Alternatively, as an administrator, you can also change your users’ passwords on their behalf.
-#### Versions prior to 2.0.5

-Version `2.0.5` introduced multiple includable elements, in the Data Source Editor, for a single field.
-After updating from `2.0.5` or lower, the DS editor will seem to "forget" about any `Textarea` fields selected when you are editing existing Data Sources.
-After updating, you must ensure you re-select them before saving.
-Note, this will only effect Data Sources that you edit and were created prior to `2.0.5`.
-Until that point, the field will still be included in any front-end XML

-### Via Git

-#### Versions Prior to 2.1

-As of Symphony `2.1`, we are now using [GitHub's organisations feature](http://github.com/blog/674-introducing-organizations).
-As a result, all submodules—as well as the main Symphony 2 repo—are forks owned by the [Symphony CMS organisation](http://github.com/symphonycms/).
+We are now using [GitHub’s organisations feature](https://github.com/blog/674-introducing-organizations).
+As a result, all submodules—as well as the main Symphony 2 repo—are forks owned by the [Symphony CMS organisation](https://github.com/symphonycms/).

-To fully update your git-based installation, please **edit your `.git/config` and the `.git/config` of each core extension** (`debugdevkit`, `profiledevkit`, `markdown`, `maintenance_mode`, `selectbox_link_field`, `jit_image_manipulation` and `export_ensemble`) and change the URL of the remote repo from `symphony` or `pointybeard` to be `symphonycms`.
+To fully update your Git-based installation, please edit your `.git/config` and the `.git/config` of each core extension (`debugdevkit`, `profiledevkit`, `markdown`, `maintenance_mode`, `selectbox_link_field`, `jit_image_manipulation` and `export_ensemble`) and change the URL of the remote repo from `symphony` or `pointybeard` to be `symphonycms`.

 For example: